run-house/runhouse/docs/installation.rst

 Authenticate with Runhouse Den
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To enable sharing features and telemetry through Runhouse Den, you can log in to your
+To enable sharing features through Runhouse Den, you can log in to your
 Runhouse Den account.
 Start by creating one via our `signup page </signup>`.
 You'll have the option to authenticate with your Google or Github account.